artsandmetaphysics/goodlifeodyssey/documents/the-epic-of-gilgamesh.md

 Finally, parts of Ecclesiastes are very similar to the *Epic of Gilgamesh*.
 Here is a quote, from a tavern-keeper at the edge of the world, advising Gilgamesh:

-> The life that you seek you never will find:
+> "The life that you seek you never will find:
 >   When the gods created mankind,
 > Death they dispensed to mankind,
 >   Life they kept for themselves.